web3goals/crypto-bro-prototype/README.md

 ## 🛠️ Technologies

 - Particle Connect is used as the Web2 and Web3 login layer to provide the best user experience for newbies.
-- Klaster is used as an account abstraction layer to provide a seamless user flow.
+- Klaster is used as an account abstraction layer to provide a seamless user flow for all operations from token creation to transfer and exchange.

 ## 🔗 Artifacts